 Juan Carlos Osorio

 The former Colombian midfielder coached El Tri for three years, guiding Mexico to the top of the qualification table for World Cup 2018.
-After a remarkable win against Germany to start the World Cup in Russia, Mexico lost to Brazil in the Round of 16.
+After a remarkable win against Germany to start the World Cup in Russia, Mexico lost to in the Round of 16.
 Osorio’s 64% winning percentage is the second-highest of any Mexican coach to manage at least 20 games.

 via Twitter